 As an example, if you left £500,000 then you’d pay nothing on the first £325,000 and 40 per cent on the remaining £175,000 – which is £70,000.

-Anyone in a civil partnership or who is married is able to pass their estate on to their spouse when they die tax-free, as well as their ‘unused’ allowance.
+Anyone in a civil partnership or who is married is able to pass their estate on to their spouse or civil partner when they die tax-free, as well as their ‘unused’ allowance.
 That, in effect, means that couples get a £650,000 joint ‘nil rate band’.

 It’s also worth noting that if someone dies outside of the UK then it is only their UK assets that they have to pay the tax on, meaning any homes or bank accounts in the country.